timmo001/home-panel/README.md

 ## Features

-- Supports [Home Assistant][hass] entities, Camera feeds, iFrames, and more.
+- Supports [Home Assistant][hass] entities, cameras, news feeds, iframes and more.
 - Made for touch screens and desktops with a sideways scrolling Material Design interface.
 - Fully customizable interface.